jonmikeli/azureiotdevicesimulator5-dps/README.md

  - Messages

 ## Upcoming features
-- IoT Plug and Play integration.
-An especial version totally IoT Plug and Play-oriented has been released [here](https://github.com/jonmikeli/azureiotdevicesimulator5-pnp).
+- adding IoT Plug and Play capabilities may be interesting.
-- "fileupload" feature implementation.
+- tools to create PKI.

 ## More information
 More information: